MicrosoftDocs/win32/desktop-src/SecCertEnroll/distinguished-encoding-rules.md

 ---
-Description: Abstract Syntax Notation One (ASN.1) defines the following rule sets that govern how data structures that are being sent between computers are encoded and decoded. ms.assetid: 47735fa1-9d75-4c6b-b14c-6c7483f43a5d
+description: Abstract Syntax Notation One (ASN.1) defines the following rule sets that govern how data structures that are being sent between computers are encoded and decoded. ms.assetid: 47735fa1-9d75-4c6b-b14c-6c7483f43a5d
 title: Distinguished Encoding Rules ms.topic: article